Bnei Sakhnin F.C.: Sponsorship

 During the 2005–06 season, the club signed a shirt sponsorship deal with Israeli mobile phone company Cellcom.
-Talks are currently ensuing over continuing the deal even though the chief executive of Cellcom's Arab sector affairs, Suliman Diab, has left his non-executive post with Bnei Sakhnin to join Liga Artzit (third tier) side Bnei Tamra.

 The club's budget was bolstered on 15 June 2006 when Gaydamak announced that he would donate two million shekels to the club in hope that they will make a return to Israel's top league.

 Support

-The fan base of Bnei Sakhnin is smaller in comparison to other Israeli clubs.
-The majority of fans of Bnei Sakhnin are Palestinians.
+The majority of fans of Bnei Sakhnin are Israeli Arabs.
 The Bnei Sakhnin fan club is called Ultras Sakhnin 2003 (US03) or Duha Gate 4–5 (named due to the gate numbers that leads to their stand), it was established in 2003 after they got promoted to the top division.
 Other fan clubs that they have friendship with is Ultras Hapoel 99 fans of Hapoel Tel Aviv F.C., Ultrà Sankt Pauli 2002 of FC St. Pauli and Ultras Winners 2005 of Wydad Casablanca.

 Big matches (especially those against rival club Beitar Jerusalem) can attract large crowds but toward the end of the 2005–06 season when the club was set to be relegated, the attendance at matches declined dramatically.
 The highest attendance ever to be in a match of Sakhnin was at the 2004 Israel State Cup Final when Ramat Gan Stadium was filled with Arab supporters from Galilee to the far Negev which all of them came to support the club.

+On 1 September 2024, violent clashes broke out during a match between Bnei Sakhnin and Hapoel Beersheba after Arab-Israeli fans of Bnei Sakhnin turned their backs during the national anthem Hatikvah.
+Twelve people were arrested, and the match was cancelled.
+When the two teams matched up in the previous season, Bnei Sakhnin fans also whistled and booed during the national anthem.